natehershner/Fall2024-Assignment1-nehershner/README.md

 # Fall2024-Assignment1
 This site can be visited at https://fall2024-assignment1-nehershner.azurewebsites.net/ \
 \
+**PLEASE NOTE:** The simplicity of this project does not reflect my capabilities as a web developer.
+The requirements call for specific, simple HTML and CSS features rather than using a typical JavaScript framework.
+Under less specific requirements, this project would be built on Angular, React, or Vue.\
+\
 The locations of the required features will be added in the future.\
 \
 <strong>Required Features</strong>:\